Diablo III: Ultimate Evil Edition

 The Crusader has turned out to be a nicely-balanced character class.
 There's an impressive combination of powers from the devastating Shield Bash to the useful Consecrated Ground which aids health regeneration for all players and has an assortment of runes that can be used to slow, trap and even deal damage to enemies in the consecrated area.
-There's also some pretty useful passive skills that can allow the Crusader to wield two-handed weapons in one hand and a shield in the other and even revive the Crusader when he takes a fatal blow.
+There's also some pretty useful passive skills that can allow the Crusader to wield two-handed weapons in one hand and a shield in the other and even revive when he takes a fatal blow.

 As always, Diablo III: Ultimate Evil Edition is best when enjoyed with friends and up to four player co-op either locally or online although lone wolves out there can opt to restrict their online visibility when they play to take on the Primeevils solo.

 There's a handy quickmatch option if you don't mind playing with strangers and, once you've finished up to the end of Act V and hit level 50 Adventure mode unlocks.
 This tackles one of the chief criticisms of Diablo III when it first launched.

 Adventure mode allows parties of players to dive back into whichever region of Sanctuary that they want and search for loot and new adventures.
 It also brings back the most popular element of previous Diablo games, procedurally generated dungeons, in the form of Nephalem Rifts.